selwynreu/SQL-Project1/README.md

 ## Future Goals

 If I had more time to work on this project, I would definitely spend more time sorting through the data and trying to get a more precise and clear structure.
+I would also try to understand all the data that is included in the dataset rather than just ignoring the ones that I would not use to answer the questions.
 I also think there are some queries I definitely could improve on.
-I would also try to understand all the data that is included in the dataset rather than just ignoring the ones that I would not use to answer the questions.
+For example, using better fit codes/statements in my queries to find a better solution.